KamilleModules/Ekom/doc/config.md

                                     If acceptOutOfStockOrders is set to true, then the customers can place their orders no matter what.
 The quantity (shop_has_product.quantity) stays at 0 and don't go negative.
+- sessionTimeout: int=300, the number of seconds the session is active